 Scoliosis affects more people than most realise.
 Whether it was picked up in adolescence or noticed in adulthood, getting a proper assessment is the critical first step.
 We use on-site digital X-ray and MotionIQ analysis to measure and understand your curve, then build a management plan around what we actually find.

-Scoliosis is an abnormal lateral (sideways) curvature of the spine, typically with vertebral rotation, that measures greater than 10 degrees on X-ray using the Cobb angle method.
-Significant curves cause pain and restrict movement.
-Severe curves can affect lung and heart function.
+Scoliosis is an abnormal lateral (sideways) curvature of the spine, typically accompanied by rotation of the vertebrae, that measures greater than 10 degrees on an X-ray using the Cobb angle method.
+It's not just a postural quirk - significant curves can cause pain, restrict movement and, in severe cases, affect lung and heart function.

 The most common type is adolescent idiopathic scoliosis (AIS), which develops during the growth spurt between roughly 10 and 16 years of age and has no single identifiable cause.
 Degenerative scoliosis develops in adulthood from asymmetric disc and joint wear.
 Congenital scoliosis involves vertebral abnormalities present from birth.

-What matters clinically is the Cobb angle, the curve pattern, whether the spine is still growing, and what symptoms are present.
+What matters clinically is the Cobb angle (degree of curve), the curve pattern, whether the spine is still growing, and what symptoms are present.
 Curves under 20 degrees are usually monitored.
-Curves of 20-45 degrees need active management.
-Curves over 45-50 degrees may need an orthopaedic opinion - and we'll tell you clearly if we get to that point after assessment.
+Curves of 20-45 degrees typically need active management.
+Curves over 45-50 degrees may require orthopaedic consultation for surgical assessment - and we'll be direct about that if we reach that point after assessment.

 The Cobb angle is the standard measurement for scoliosis severity, measured on a standing X-ray between the most tilted vertebrae above and below the curve apex.
 This is a key reason why on-site digital X-ray is central to scoliosis assessment.

-Scoliosis management typically starts with chiropractic assessment - for X-ray measurement and structural analysis - and brings in physiotherapy for the exercise rehabilitation component.
-Here's how each discipline fits in.
+Scoliosis management typically starts with chiropractic assessment (for X-ray measurement and structural analysis) and incorporates physiotherapy for exercise rehabilitation.
+Here's how each discipline contributes.

-Chiropractic is central to scoliosis assessment.
-The core diagnostic tools are on-site digital X-ray - to measure the Cobb angle and classify the curve - and MotionIQ motion analysis, which shows how the scoliosis affects spinal movement in a way a static X-ray can't.
+Chiropractic is central to scoliosis assessment and conservative management.
+The core diagnostic tools are on-site digital X-ray - to measure the Cobb angle and classify the curve pattern - and MotionIQ motion analysis, which shows how the scoliosis affects spinal movement and function in a way that a static X-ray alone cannot reveal.

-For mild-to-moderate curves, chiropractic care focuses on reducing pain, improving segmental movement and supporting posture.
-Progress is tracked with serial X-rays where appropriate.
-For growing adolescents with curves in the 25-45 degree range, bracing is often part of the plan.
-Curves over 45-50 degrees get referred for orthopaedic assessment.
+For mild-to-moderate curves, chiropractic care aims to reduce associated joint dysfunction and pain, improve segmental movement, and support posture.
+Progress is monitored with serial X-rays as appropriate.
+For growing adolescents with curves in the 25-45 degree range, bracing may be recommended in conjunction with care.
+Curves over 45-50 degrees will be referred for orthopaedic consultation.

 Physiotherapy for scoliosis focuses on the muscles, breathing and movement patterns around the curve.
-The Schroth Method is the best-supported physiotherapy approach for adolescent idiopathic scoliosis: three-dimensional exercises designed to elongate, derotate and stabilise the curve within functional movement.
+The Schroth Method is the most well-supported physiotherapy approach for adolescent idiopathic scoliosis - a series of three-dimensional exercises designed to elongate, derotate and stabilise the scoliotic curve within functional movement.

-For degenerative scoliosis in adults, where pain and function are the main concerns, physiotherapy uses manual therapy and targeted strengthening to improve what's manageable.
+For degenerative scoliosis in adults, where pain management and function are the primary goals, physiotherapy provides manual therapy, targeted strengthening and movement optimisation.

 Where should you start?
 For scoliosis, we recommend starting with a chiropractic assessment - digital X-ray gives us the Cobb angle measurement and curve classification that underpins all management decisions.
 Physiotherapy is then introduced for rehabilitation and exercise components.
 We coordinate both under one roof.